-Success Criteria (student to complete): Teacher Recognition: )I have discussed how to keep myself safe in different situations.
-C )I have considered how to keep myself and others safe in different scenarios. ) have completed 15 minutes of physical activity using a fitness circuit.

-I am happy with the quality and the amount of work my child has completed today.
+Success Criteria (student to complete): Teacher Recognition: I have discussed how to keep myself safe in different situations. b I have considered how to keep myself and others safe in different scenarios.
+I have completed 15 minutes of physical activity using a fitness circuit.
+I have completed today's work to the best of my ability.
+Signed: I am happy with the quality and the amount of work my child has completed today.
+Signed: